Faraz Farooqui

 Faraz Farooqui is a Pakistani actor and model.
-He is known for his roles in Khalish, Dil-e-Bereham, Meri Ladli, Qismat Ka Likha, Ishq Hai, Bharosa Pyar Tera and Malaal-e-Yaar.
+He is known for his roles in the drama series Khalish, Dil-e-Bereham, Meri Ladli, Qismat Ka Likha, Ishq Hai, Bharosa Pyar Tera and Malaal-e-Yaar.

 Early life

 Faraz took part in reality dance competition called Nachle that was judged by Faysal Quraishi, Reshma and Noor.
 Then his brother Hammad was selected but he didn't pass and then he worked as an educationist.

 Career

 In 2012 he made his debut as an actor in the drama Meri Ladli.
 He appeared in dramas Mere Baba Ki Ounchi Haveli, Besharam, Malkin and Lamhay.
 Then he appeared in dramas Kabhi Band Kabhi Baja, Khalish, Qismat Ka Likha, Dil-e-Bereham and Malaal-e-Yaar.
 Since then he appeared in dramas Bharosa Pyar Tera, Sotan, Ishq Hai, Oye Motti Season 2, Dil-e-Veeran and Samjhota.
 In 2024, he had a brief role of a pehalwan in the sports-drama Akhara.
 The News International described his performance in the drama as a "decent job".